With venues varying from performance spaces, museums, and galleries to historic locations, Westchester is a one-stop shop for things to do.

 633 Old Post Rd; bedfordplayhouse.org

-This period-instrument ensemble comprises some of America’s finest baroque music specialists offering dynamic performances that receive both critical and popular acclaim.
-The core ensemble explores 17th- and 18th-century music yet expands to include guest artists in performances of larger scale Baroque repertoire.
+This period-instrument ensemble comprises some of America’s finest baroque music specialists, offering dynamic performances that receive both critical and popular acclaim.
+The core ensemble explores 17th- and 18th-century music yet expands to include guest artists in performances of larger-scale Baroque repertoire.
 The programs, which are held at the Gothic-style Church of St. Mary the Virgin, often feature a guest speaker and an illustrated program book.

 26 N Greeley Ave; ars-antiqua.org

 Ensconced in the former home of Reader’s Digest, ChappPAC, as it’s known to locals, boasts a 425-seat venue to promote a unique blend of national, regional, and local artistic and cultural events.
-Comedian Robert Klein, singers Edwin McCain, Rickie Lee Jones, and Jessica Lynn, and the Off Center Dance Theatre are just some of the gifted artists who have appeared there.
-Expect to also find dance troupes, masterclasses, film screenings, and panel discussions about topics of global relevance.
+Comedian Robert Klein, singers Edwin McCain, Rickie Lee Jones, Jessica Lynn, and the Off Center Dance Theatre are just some of the gifted artists who have appeared there.
+Expect to also find other dance troupes, masterclasses, film screenings, and panel discussions about topics of global relevance.

 480 Bedford Rd; chappaquapac.org